 - Create an outline – brainstorm your themes, characters, ideas, and pull this together into a roadmap to help you write your book and stay focused.

 - Set regular writing times – adding a block of time in your calendar to sit and write is imperative to the success of your project.
 Commit to yourself that you’ll write a page a week, or 200 words a day.

 - Write DON’T edit – writing the first draft is exactly that – a draft!
 Get the stories out of your head and down on the page without editing as you go.
 Yes, the draft is going to be horrible.
 Yes, it will tug at your self-doubts.
 Yes, it is going to be tough.
 BUT, without that first draft, there will be no book.
 Be brave and write that terrible first draft because experts in their field are waiting to help you edit, polish, and publish.

 Get rid of distractions – block time to do your research separately from your writing time.
 That way you can turn off your internet and phone when writing.

-If you would welcome honest feedback, encouragement, and accountability as you begin writing your memoir, then my monthly writing mentoring might be the answer.
+If you would welcome honest feedback, encouragement, and accountability as you begin writing your memoir, then my 1:1 Mentoring Programme might be the answer.